justin-napolitano/jayburd_accounting/README.md

 # Finance OS (Headless) — Docker Build & Sanity Guide

 This README documents how to build, run, and sanity-check each service in the headless finance stack.
-It assumes you’re running Docker Compose locally and using CSV/OFX email ingestion first, with a clean path to add Plaid later.
+It assumes you’re running Docker Compose locally and using CSV/OFX email ingestion first, with a clean path to add Teller and other providers.

 ---